rancher/rancher-docs/docs/pages-for-subheaders/rancher-security.md

 ### Rancher Security Best Practices

 For recommendations on securing your Rancher Manager deployments, refer to the [Rancher Security Best Practices](../reference-guides/rancher-security/rancher-security-best-practices.md) guide.

-### Rancher Webhook Hardening

-The Rancher webhook deploys on both the upstream (local) Rancher cluster and all provisioned clusters.
-See the [Hardening the Rancher Webhook](../reference-guides/rancher-security/rancher-webhook-hardening.md) guide for recommendations on protecting your clusters.